During my most recent visit to Italy, we briefly stopped in Florence Italy on our way to visit the somewhat disappointing Cinque Terre.

 After a few more drinks, political arguments, and of course laughs, we called it a night because of our early departure the next day.

-I left Florence with a newfound appreciation of the city and the knowledge I’ll return, hopefully sooner rather than later, to further explore the city.
+I left Florence Italy with a newfound appreciation of the city and the knowledge I’ll return, hopefully, sooner rather than later, to further explore the city.
 And take that food tour of course!

 Have you ever visited Florence Italy?
 What part was your favorite or looked best to you?
 Let me know in the comments section below!